ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 file or enter a MATLAB function name* enter ``otslm.simple.linear`` and click **Add interface node**.
-Click **Add parameter** five times and name the parameters ``im``, ``sz``, ``spacing``, ``centre_str`` and ``centre`` as shown bellow:
+Click **Add parameter** five times and name the parameters ``im``, ``sz``, ``spacing``, ``centre_str`` and ``centre`` as shown in :numref:`example-labview-linear-interface`.

+.. _example-labview-linear-interface:
 .. figure:: images/examples/labview/linearInterface.png
    :alt: matlab interface for otslm-simple-linear

-   matlab interface for otslm-simple-linear
+   Setting up the parameters for the Matlab interface to :func:`+otslm.+simple.linear`.

-To change the data types and the input/output mode for the parameters, click on the parameter and change the corresponding settings in the Item
+To change the data types and the input/output mode for the parameters, click on the parameter and change the corresponding settings in the Item panel, as shown in :numref:`example-labview-item-panel`.

-pannel:
+.. _example-labview-item-panel:
 .. figure:: images/examples/labview/linearItemPanel.png
    :alt: item panel for otslm-simple-linear

-   item panel for otslm-simple-linear
+   Screenshot of the item configuration panel.

 In order to use this interface the ``OTSLM`` path must be added to the Matlab path.
 You can do this either by adding the OTSLM path in the